jonas52/convertisso/README.md

 - And it's all good conversions and/or video downloads
 - To exit the program or return to main menu : select EXIT
-# To run my script convertisso
+# To run my script convertisso (PLEASE USE CONVERTISSO-TUI)
-- Dowload whit :
+- (Dowload whit :
 >        git clone https://github.com/jonas52/convertisso.git
 - Place the file in the folder where you have the files to convert
 >        cp convertisso.sh /new/location